Avulavirinae: Taxonomy

 Prior to the subfamily being elevated from genus, members of the genus were known as Avian paramyxovirus, then later as Avian avulavirus, followed by numbers 1 to 19, which designated the species number.
 These numbers, along with the 20th and 21st members of the subfamily, are now dispersed across the three genera.
-Each species is named Avian followed by the name of its genus and its individual number, for example Avian orthoavulavirus 1.
+Prior to 2023, each species was named Avian followed by the name of its genus and its individual number, for example Avian orthoavulavirus 1.
+In 2023, the species were given binomial names.
+Avian orthoavulavirus 1, for example, was renamed to Orthoavulavirus javaense.